Yann Louvel, Climate and Energy Campaign Coordinator, BankTrack

 All banks should establish similar annual reduction targets to ensure progress towards longer-term stringent reduction objectives.

-To get practical, Milieudefensie has also published a special guide "A climate strategy for Banks: Know your financed emissions" to assist banks in taking the first steps towards measuring their financed emissions.
+To get practical, Milieudefensie has also published a special guide "A climate strategy for Banks: Know your financed emissions" in 2009 to assist banks in taking the first steps towards measuring their financed emissions.